pmjames29/Dollar.ly/README.md

-# EML (Everyday Medium List)
+# Login System

-List app using Flask, React, MongoDB, and Docker
+Login app using Flask, React, MongoDB, and Docker.
-Used to list movies, TV shows, video games, and books
+Utilizes secure net keys to encrypt login and sensitive information for accounts.